 With Bitcoin all over the news lately, and other cryptic currencies gaining traction (including this one by Kodak, of all people), I think this infographic from BitcoinPlay is worth sharing. . . .

 We are all creatures of habits.
 Good habits are critical to success.
 Master these habits and you'll be well on your way towards financial success.
 Yes, I know as we move into the New Year, the last thing you want is yet another goal or resolution.
 So don't try and tackle all of these at once, but rather work on each one separately until you have it down, and then move on to the next one.1- . . .

-I hated physics class in high school.
-For some reason tho, I remember the concept of inertia.
+I didn't do well in physics class in high school.
+But for some reason, I remember the concept of inertia.
 Basically if an object is at rest, its tendency is to continue to be at rest.
 If the object is in motion, it will continue in the same direction unless redirected by something else.
 It's a concept we observe all the time in our surroundings.
-We also find inertia in personal finance.
-The Flow of . . .
+But we also find inertia in personal . . .

 About 6 months ago, my wife and I decided to start a cafe and especially during the last 3 or 4 months, we've had our heads buried in starting up said venture.
 If you've followed this blog for a while, you may have noticed my sudden and mysterious absence.
 This was due entirely to starting up the business.
 Now that life has more or less returned to normal, or as normal as life will ever be while . . .